joshwcomeau/return-null/README.md

 The traditional way of using an API like this with React would be to call the API methods (or some lightweight wrapper over them) from within your components.

 It turns out that by making _the component_ the abstraction, you get a bunch of stuff for free.
-Let's take a look at a `<Speech />` component:
+Let's take a look at a `<Speak />` component:

 ```jsx
 class Speak extends PureComponent {